K-Essence Induced by Derivative Couplings of the Inflaton: The Fate of the Model

 The general trends in either case can be understood in terms of a simple picture of the slow-roll approximation.
 Applying the slow-roll conditions to the effective field equation (\ref{renormal0}), one obtain the speed of inflaton,

 In addition to $-U'(\phi)/3\chi^2$ from a classical evolution, an extra factor $1\!+\!g(\chi,z)$ occurs in the denominator from quantum corrections.
 Because $g(\chi,z)$ is positive and $1\!+\!g(\chi,z)$ is monotonically increasing, the quantum-corrected inflaton rolls down its potential with a smaller speed than its classical cousin, which lengthens inflation.
-The difference between the subtracted model and the un-subtracted one is that the former tends to shorten inflation but with a lower peak value for $\epsilon$.
+The difference between the subtracted model (the right-hand plot of Figure \ref{eps-n-variousLlambdas}) and the un-subtracted one (the left-hand plot of Figure \ref{eps-n-variousLlambdas} ) is that the former tends to shorten inflation but with a lower peak value for $\epsilon$.
 The value of $\epsilon$ falls back to zero after inflation as well.
 Also note that the maximum of $\epsilon$ never reaches to $1$ until $\lambda\leq6.98\!\times\!10^{-5} (1/k^3_c\leq3.71\!\times\!10^8)$.